Glad you approved of the book - and welcome to the pedants' club.

 Children's novelist and poet, the author of 140 books.
 He was the fifth British Children's Laureate from June 2007 to June 2009.

-I think your website is excellent.
+I think your system is excellent.
 We are going to be adding external links to the online version of our style guide, which has recently been redesigned and updated, and I'd like to link to your site

 David Marsh.
 The Guardian, UK